weihongsoh/project2/README.md

 Parking Checkup provides a list of carparks and the carpark rates according to the day of the week.

 ### Technical Used
-- Vanilla Javascript
+- HTML, CSS, Javascript
-- React JS
+- React

 ### User Stories